Hawke’s Bay Today, Friday, July 4, 2008 13

 WITH the lakes Tutira and Waikopiro in the foreground and the Tutira range beyond them, the 1915 homestead of Herbert Guthrie-Smith (who died in 1940) has an enviable outlook.
 At the time of his death he owned 61,000 acres.
 In fact, he owned all the lakes, mountains and plateaux within sight of it and many more that are not.

 In the time since his death, most of the land was sold, leaving just 220 acres adjoining State Highway 5.
 The proceeds of the land sales were used to set up and fund the Tutira Park Trust Board.
-It was Guthrie-Smith’s intention that this land be use for educational purposes and for the public enjoyment of the lakes and today three lakes, Tutira, Whakapiro and Orakai are administered by the Department of Conservation.
+It was Guthrie-Smith’s intention that this land be used for educational purposes and for the public enjoyment of the lakes and today three lakes, Tutira, Whakapiro and Orakai are administered by the Department of Conservation.

 Five years ago the trustees of Tutira Park began to plant trees.
-Their vision to create an arboretum on this remnant of the original station that would be a fitting legacy for the old gentleman himself.
+Their vision: to create an arboretum on this remnant of the original station that would be a fitting legacy for the old gentleman himself.
 The purpose of the Guthrie-Smith Arboretum is educational, scientific, practical and educational.

-The role of establishing the arboretum is that of Park trustee Chris Ryan, who with the help of long-term forester Quentin Roberts, determines what will be planted and where, while the curator of the Tutira Park, George Christison, and his wife Kirsty who live in the homestead plant, maintain and administer it.
+The role of establishing the arboretum is that of park trustee Chris Ryan, who with the help of long-term forester Quentin Roberts, determines what will be planted and where, while the curator of the Tutira Park, George Christison, and his wife Kirsty who live in the homestead plant, maintain and administer it.

 With no irrigation (water is a scarce resource here) the planting is done by George to a method which ensures the trees’ survival during all conditions.
-(They do not rely on volunteer tree planters for his reason).
+(They do not rely on volunteer tree planters for this reason).
 It involves removing the turf, preparing the soil, fertilising and mulching the sapling.
 On slopes, the plant site is level or tilted back slightly into the hill to allow rainwater to pool.

 Ryan’s schema for planting is geographical and ensures the most likely strike rate.
 Trees are planted in the most suitable site according to the climate of the country of origin, so for example the North American mountain conifers are grouped on the cooler south-facing slopes, Himalayan species favouring alpine conditions on hilltops, Australian and Mediterranean species on the hot dry, north-facing slopes and so on.